Graduate Programs /

 Yes!
 A 3.0 minimum GPA is recommended in order to demonstrate the ability to do graduate level reading, writing, and research.
 However, we know everyone’s undergraduate experience is different and sometimes not reflective of one’s true ability.
 We work with applicants on a 1-to-1 basis to determine fit for the program and ability to succeed.
 If accepted with a sub-3.0 GPA, students would be placed on a probationary period in order to demonstrate the ability to complete quality graduate work.

 We strive to not graduate excellent professional school counselors but also quality scholars.
 Research and graduate level writing are a part of nearly all courses and an understanding of APA formatting will be applied.
 But don't worry if you think you’re not quite there yet – we know not all undergraduate programs emphasize this component and area of learning.
 We will work with you to grow this skill.

-We believe it is very important to meet and learn about every applicant on a personal level, so yes, we do interview all potential candidates.
+Applicants who meet the Counselor Education program’s minimum requirements will be invited for an in-person interview.
+We believe it is very important to meet and learn about our potential students on a personal level, so yes, an interview is required as part of the admission process.
 This also gives you an opportunity to make sure that this is a fit for you as well.
 We are mutually committing to one another for at least two years so it is important to make sure everyone involved is fully informed and confident in the decision.